Crazynotdev/3D-web-dev/README.md

 # 3D-web-dev
-3D web site for beginner by Crazy
+3D game play for beginner by Crazy